huggingface/transformers/docs/source/en/tasks/idefics.md

 >>> checkpoint = "HuggingFaceM4/idefics-9b"
 ```

-Just like for other Transformers models, you need to lead a processor and the model itself from the checkpoint.
+Just like for other Transformers models, you need to load a processor and the model itself from the checkpoint.
 The IDEFICS processor wraps a LLama tokenizer and IDEFICS image processor into a single processor to take care of
 preparing text and image inputs for the model.